reuteras/elastic-lab/README.md

     docker pull docker.elastic.co/beats/filebeat:8.4.3

-Run the Filebeat setup.
+Run setup for Filebeat.
 It might be possible to run this in one command.

     docker run --rm \
         --network docker-elk_elk \